ryanking13/sphinx-js/README.rst

     object labeled as a ``@class``.

 1.5.2: (March 22th, 2017)
-  * Fix crasher while warning that a specified longname isn't found.
+  * Fix crash while warning that a specified longname isn't found.

 1.5.1: (March 20th, 2017)
   * Sort ``:members:`` alphabetically when an order is not explicitly specified.